 For Sinead, however, it starts and ends with ‘love will keep us together’.
 Oh, and I’m carrying his baby, your grandchild.
 And that does give her a vested interest in Daniel’s decisions.

 And who knows?
 Everyone has something they regret, some path they wish they had or had not taken.
-Maybe, if he shed Sinead and the baby for Oxford, sitting at his dining room table late at night, Daniel would weep for the chance at fatherhood.
+Maybe, if he shed Sinead and the baby for Oxford, years later sitting at his dining room table late at night, Daniel would weep for the chance at fatherhood.

 Another powerful intergenerational scene was Jack Duckworth and Molly (Sept.
 4/11).
 It was just before Jack died.